Q. Why a spinning reel and rod?

 Q. Cost vs Standard jigs?

 A. We can and do make jigs that can be used that are in-expensive.
 The Tidaltails Jig'z are labor intensive to make and If you knew what went into making them you would not even think about it.
 Just for a quick example.
-The Craggy Tidaltails Jigs have 4 basic colors and 2 colors that we developed as strain colors, finished with a hard clear top coat.
+The Craggy Tidaltails Jigs have 3 basic colors and 2 colors that we developed as strain colors, finished with a hard clear top coat.
 This is what makes the jig what it is and why it works so well!.
 It is a tedious job to paint and heat treat, it takes a lot of time.
-Couple that with the fact that we manufacture everything here in the states and are subject to overhead costs , FET taxes, the rising cost of lead and the high cost of doing business in the states, which we all know is ridiculous.
+Couple that with the fact that we manufacture everything here in the states and are subject to overhead costs , FET taxes, the rising cost of lead, and the high cost of doing business in the states, which we all know is ridiculous.
 But! as mentioned above you could use any of our blackfish jigs when the bite is hot and the tog are committing suicide.
 But when the fishing is tuff it makes all the sense in the world to use what works best.
 That would be our Tidaltails "Craggy Colored" Blackfish Jig'z.
-So to put it simple, it is a labor intensive jig to make but well worth the effort.
+So to put it simple, it is a labor intensive jig to make but well worth the effort and the cost.
 It is not just a lump of lead with green and orange on it that someone brought in from China or poured in their garage and thru in a toaster oven.
 It has our passion for black fishing built into everyone and we hope it rubs off on you.

 Q. Is Tidaltails the first to use jigs for blackfish.

 A. Not at all.
 There a re a few anglers that have been using jigs for years.
 On of them was a friend from Mamaroneck named Warren.
 That is when I first saw jigs being used for tog.
-But using some of the jigs on the market had inherent problems in the way they fished and we did lose a lot of jig's, which is why I wanted to make it better with less of a loss.
+But using some of the jigs on the market had inherent problems in the way they fished and we did lose a lot of jig's, which is why we set out to make it better with less of a loss and more fish.
 So the answer is a NO we are not the first to use jigs for blackfish.
-But we are the first jig designed specifically to use for blackfish that has revolutionized black fishing forever and made it more of a sport that takes place inshore.
+But we are the first jig designed specifically to use for blackfish. which has revolutionized black fishing forever, and made it more of a sport that takes place inshore.Note on the following: I did not want to touch on this subject.
+But after a friend of mine was seriously burned from a pot of lead exploding, I thought I should.
+This is my opinion only and it may differ from yours.
+So read it with an open mind before jumping to conclusions.
+There are many variables and conditions that are not even mentioned pertaining to this subject.

 NOTE/Heavier Jig'z: Just to keep it honest!
 We have had many requests for a heavier jig for deeper water, and they can be used in most cases, We use them in the deeper faster moving water.
 A stout rod and conventional reel will always be needed.
 But it was not made to take the place of the traditional hook and sinker for deep wrecks, reefs and late fall black fishing, be selective were you use it. .
 But!
 If the bottom allows the use of the jig, then go for it.
 Especially with our high hook rig.
 It could be allot of fun.
 If more than 4 ounces is needed.
 It's safe to say you should go